IsmaelMousa/IsmaelMousa.github.io/README.md

 - Volunteer Electric Fixer | [Nablus Industrial High School](https://ween.ps/schools/nabls/nabls-althanwyt-alsnaeyt-nabls), Nablus (Jul 2019 - Aug 2021)
-    - Volunteered in electrical repair and maintenance at my secondary school.
+    - Volunteered in electrical repair and maintenance at my high school.
     - Collaborated with four other students to repair faults and improve electrical services during our education period.
     - Earned a volunteer scholarship opportunity abroad, which was unfortunately canceled due to unforeseen